sarthak-wadhawan/project-sarthak-unity-two/ReadME.md

 Then I did the required tasks using C# code.

 After that, I worked on the extra credit tasks and learned about buttons sliders and toggles(mainly the UI aspect for the scene)
+I'm using just one button for resetting the scene AND to randomize the objects.